lammps/lammps/doc/src/Build_extras.rst

 .. versionadded:: 3Aug2022

 Using the CHIP-SPV implementation of HIP is supported.
-It allows one to run HIP code on Intel GPUs via the OpenCL or Level Zero backends.
+It allows one to run HIP code on Intel GPUs via the OpenCL or Level Zero back ends.
 To use CHIP-SPV, you must set ``-DHIP_USE_DEVICE_SORT=OFF`` in your CMake command line as CHIP-SPV does not yet support hipCUB.
 As of Summer 2022, the use of HIP for Intel GPUs is experimental.
 You should only use this